BeryJu/korb/README.md

 ### Usage

 ```
-Error: requires at least 1 arg(s), only received 0
+Move data between Kubernetes PVCs on different Storage Classes.

 Usage:
   korb [pvc [pvc]] [flags]

 Flags:
-      --container-image string         Image to use for moving jobs (default "ghcr.io/beryju/korb-mover:latest")
+      --container-image string         Image to use for moving jobs (default "ghcr.io/beryju/korb-mover:v2")
       --force                          Ignore warning which would normally halt the tool during validation.
   -h, --help                           help for korb
       --kube-config string             (optional) absolute path to the kubeconfig file (default "/Users/jens/.kube/config")
+      --new-pvc-access-mode strings    Access mode(s) for the new PVC.
+If empty, the access mode of the source will be used.
+Accepts formats like used in Kubernetes Manifests (ReadWriteOnce, ReadWriteMany, ...)
       --new-pvc-name string            Name for the new PVC.
 If empty, same name will be reused.
       --new-pvc-namespace string       Namespace for the new PVCs to be created in.
 If empty, the namespace from your kubeconfig file will be used.
       --new-pvc-size string            Size for the new PVC.
 If empty, the size of the source will be used.
 Accepts formats like used in Kubernetes Manifests (Gi, Ti, ...)